 A herniated disk is an extremely painful condition.
-A herniated disk can cause extreme low back pain and leg pain.
+It typically causes extreme low back pain and leg pain.
 In this article I will explain:

 - What a herniated disk is.